Natanxp2/docs/content/docs/guide/map_submission/fixing_entities.md

 ### Scenario 2: Only a single push matters
 In this case modifications are required depending on how you activate the trigger.

-1. Open entity tools by typing `devui_show entitytools` in console
-    - You can bind this to a key for ease of access, `bind <key> "devui_show entitytools"` in console
-2. Find the trigger you want to edit (TODO: ELABORATE WHEN ENTITY TOOLS ARE BETTER, RIO IS FIXING THEM)

 #### If you activate the trigger by jumping on it:
 3. Click 'Convert to OnJump'